The Best Glacier Hiking in New Zealand

 How do I get onto the glacier?

 Heli-hiking makes our glaciers accessible.
 With a short helicopter flight you can be up on a glacier in just a few minutes from the townships of Fox Glacier, Franz Josef and Mt Cook Village.
 There are guiding companies in all three of these spots which offer heli-hiking trips every day the weather allows.
 They’ll provide all of the equipment necessary and of course you’ll be with an experienced glacier guide who has all the training and safety equipment to make your day both memorable and safe.

-Check out our 5 incredible New Zealand Trails guided tours here.
+Check out our five incredible New Zealand Trails guided tours.